Quadranova/PhishX/README.md

 * Integration with cybersecurity awareness campaigns
 * Adding additional languages in the future

 # Why PhishX Matters

-Cybersecurity tools should not only detect threats — they should empower users to understand and respond to them.
+Cybersecurity tools should not only detect threats, but also empower users to understand and respond to them.
 PhishX bridges the gap between:
 * Advanced AI-based detection
-  and
 * User-friendly cybersecurity education

 The platform combines:
 * AI
 * Cybersecurity
 * Accessibility